INL/BlackLab/README.md

 ## Using BlackLab with Docker

 An experimental Docker setup is provided now.
-It will likely change in the future.
+It works well, but details may change in the future.
+We will eventually publish an official Docker image release, which will then be available on [Docker Hub](https://hub.docker.com/r/instituutnederlandsetaal/blacklab).

 A Docker version supporting [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is required (18.09 or higher), as well as Docker Compose version 1.27.1 or higher.